deep-research/victorslibrary-nuxt/content/reenchantment/drone-theist-coda-entitled-desire-and-pain.md

 type: Song
 explicit: false

-description: This is a drone metal reflection on the Jungian shadow, and the terrifying realms of nihilism.
+description: This song is a reflection on the Jungian shadow, and the terrifying realms of nihilism.

 recordings:
   - title: DroneTheist [Coda entitled Desire and Pain]